Antonio de Berrio: Third expedition

-In 1590 he began his third expedition, managing to sail the Orinoco downstream until reaching the Caroní, that is when Berrío believed he had found the step he was looking for on his way to El Dorado, but in order to continue with the expedition he needed men and food, therefore part towards the Margarita Island in March of 1591, before building the Santo Tomé de Guayana fortress, founding site of the current Ciudad Guayana, two exact leagues from the right bank of the Caroní River and take possession of the latter in the name of the king Philip II.
+In 1590 he began his third expedition, managing to sail the Orinoco downstream until reaching the Caroní, that is when Berrío believed he had found the step he was looking for on his way to El Dorado, but in order to continue with the expedition he needed men and food, therefore part towards the Margarita Island in March 1591, before building the Santo Tomé de Guayana fortress, founding site of the current Ciudad Guayana, two exact leagues from the right bank of the Caroní River and take possession of the latter in the name of the king Philip II.
 Upon his arrival in Margarita, passing through Trinidad Island, which he considered a future good base for the following explorations, he was informed of the death of his wife.
 In 1595 Berrío is 68 years old, has spent his formidable heritage on expeditions, neither the governor of Margarita Province nor that of Caracas wanted to help him with new adventures, so he resorts to the crown.
 Berrio waits anxiously in Trinidad for the arrival of 300 men and the food and money requested to continue his search for El Dorado.

 Fourth expedition.
 Prisoner of Walter Raleigh.

-In April of 1595 two ships arrive at the Margarita island, but they are not the requested reinforcements, they are two English ships under the command of Walter Raleigh, known by the Spaniards as Guaterral.
+In April 1595 two ships arrived at Margarita island, but they were not the requested reinforcements, they were two English ships under the command of Walter Raleigh, known by the Spaniards as Guaterral.
 Spain and England were not at war, but relations were tense.
-Raleigh also suffered El Dorado fever, even studying Spanish to be able to personally read the chronicles that were published in America about America, he himself recognizes in 1596 that he had known for many years the search for El Dorado.
-Raleigh has a plan and executes it, presents himself with a delegation for friendly purposes, and at the first opportunity assaults the city of San José de Oruña, founded by the lieutenant and commissioner of Berrio, Domingo de Vera Ibargoyen.
-The square defended by 28 soldiers is taken, taking as hostages Berrio and his lieutenant, Alvaro Jorge, after which Raleigh burns the city.
-His next act will be to try to locate El Dorado going up the Orinoco, with Berrio as a guide.
-Berrio took them through the territories already explored by him years ago, El Dorado still did not appear.
-The expedition of Raleigh returns to Trinidad and the liberation of Antonio de Berrio took place at the end of June of 1595 in the coasts of Cumana, in a prisoners exchange deal.
+Raleigh was also searching for El Dorado, even having studied Spanish to be able to personally read the chronicles that were published in America about America.
+Raleigh presented himself with a delegation for friendly purposes, and at the first opportunity assaulted the city of San José de Oruña, founded by the lieutenant and commissioner of Berrio, Domingo de Vera.
+The square defended by 28 soldiers was taken, and Berrio and his lieutenant, Alvaro Jorge, were taken as hostages, after which Raleigh burned down the city.
+His next act was to try to locate El Dorado going up the Orinoco, with Berrio as a guide.
+Berrio took them through the territories already explored by him years ago.
+The expedition of Raleigh unsuccessfully returns to Trinidad and the liberation of Antonio de Berrio took place at the end of June 1595 in the coasts of Cumana, in a prisoners exchange deal.